lukastk/maths-notes/Tubes/Computing escape times with OM and FW.md

 Importantly, all these "second-hand" results always come via the computation of the instanton first.
 And this further reinforces our view of the importance of the FW instanton, and perhaps its stature as a physical observable.

 None of these results hold true in the OM case.
 There the effects of entropy/diffusion affect the system to the extent that, though most-probable paths exist, they are in no way physically very important.
-The most probable paths are still extremely improbable
+The most probable paths are still extremely improbable, and one would never expect to observe them.
+The instantons are also in general quite trivial (they tend to simply hang around the basins for infinity, and the actions are usually $-\infty$).
+Additionally, there are no easy second-hand observable that one can compute from the instantons.

+So the OM instanton and the FW instantons are quite different beasts altogether.

+I think one thing one could do
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MjU1MTg0MzVdfQ==
+eyJoaXN0b3J5IjpbLTY3NDQ2MDAxMV19
 -->